What the Options Market Tells Us About Roku

 Expected Price Movements

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $78.0 to $85.0 for Roku during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $50.0 to $110.0 for Roku over the last 3 months.

 Roku Option Volume And Open Interest Over Last 30 Days